iamrahilhabibli/100daysofJS/README.md

 # 🚀 My JavaScript Journey 🌟

 As a JavaScript enthusiast, I'm excited to share my journey with you through this GitHub repository!
-Here, you'll find a collection of beginner-style projects that I am aiming working on for the next 100 days.
+Here, you'll find a collection of beginner-style projects that I am aiming working on in the upcoming days!

 🌱 I'm constantly learning new things and expanding my skills, and these projects reflect that growth.
 Each project is a combination of what I've learned from tutorials, my own ideas, and the personal touches I've added to make them my own.